 These questions will help you discover new insights about your personality, relationships, and the world around you.

 Plus, once they spark something in your mind, the answers to these questions may keep gnawing at you in a way that can improve your self-awareness in surprising ways.

 Who knows what new thoughts will pop up in your head when thinking through these deep questions?

-Get smarter, better by asking and reflecting with these life-changing perspectives.
+Get smarter, and better by asking and reflecting on these life-changing perspectives.
 Good luck!

 Recommended reading: 500 Questions that make you think about everything.

 Questions that make you think twice with Answers